List of My Hero episodes

 My Hero is a British television sitcom, created by Paul Mendelson, and produced by Big Bear Films for BBC One.
 The series, set in Northolt, west London, stars Ardal O'Hanlon as George Sunday, also known as "Thermoman", a dim-witted Ultronian superhero, and Emily Joyce as his human wife, Janet.

 It initially gained consistent viewing figures for the BBC until the final series when O'Hanlon departed the role and ratings began to rapidly decline following the appointment of replacement James Dreyfus, ultimately leading to the series' cancellation.

+And a short My Hero Comic Relief special aired on March 16, 2001.